openshift-pipelines/pipeline-service/docs/operations.md

-# Pipelines-Service operations
+# Pipeline Service operations

 ## Introduction

-The aim of this document is to introduce various considerations, processes and tasks required for operating Pipelines-Service.
+The aim of this document is to introduce various considerations, processes and tasks required for operating Pipeline Service.
-The primary audience are teams willing to deploy and operate Pipelines-Service.
+The primary audience are teams willing to deploy and operate Pipeline Service.
 The scope is focused on the operational aspects.
 This document does not go into the details of the implementation as far as it is not required from an operational point of view.

 ## Components